survivejs/react-book/manuscript/03_webpack_and_react.md

 T> You can import portions from `react` using the syntax `import React, {Component} from 'react';`.
 Then you can do `class App extends Component`.
 It is important that you import `React` as well because that JSX will get converted to `React.createElement` calls.
 I prefer `import React from 'react'` simply because it's easier to grep for `React.Component` than `Component` given it's more unique.

 T> It may be worth your while to install [React Developer Tools](https://github.com/facebook/react-devtools) extension to your browser.
 Currently, Chrome and Firefox are supported.
 This will make it easier to understand what's going on while developing.
+Note that the developer tools won't work if you are using the iframe mode (`/webpack-dev-server/`) of *webpack-dev-server*!

 ### Setting Up `Note`